golangis/golangis/README.md

 ✏️ | Learning: C++, Python and how to use RapidMiner

-💻 | Working on some silly discord bots
+💻 | Working: some silly discord bots

-🔭 | I'd love to learn more about cybersecurity and AI
+🔭 | Future Projects: learn more about cybersecurity and AI

 🌴 | I love theatre, drawing, riddles, bossa nova, cats and tea